OUR IDENTITY

 Socially Responsible

-We demonstrate the compassion and character of Christ to communities and cultures.
+We act in ways that demonstrate the compassion and character of Christ to our communities locally and globally.

 Intercultural

-We value and embrace the beautiful diversity of the nations living in Seattle.
+We value the beautiful diversity of the nations living in Seattle and embrace the gift of learning from each other in community.

 Intergenerational